Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 You can create unity with the mood of your photos.
 How do you want your audience to feel when they see your photo?

 Every photo should evoke an emotion.
 Does your photo have a unified emotional feel to it, or are some pieces not telling the same story?

-That doesn't mean you can't have an element that's out of place in order to create emotional contrast, but it has to make sense to the viewer.
-If you have a photo of a beach volleyball game with a lot of young, fit players, it's going to look strange if there's a killer clown on one of the teams.
+That doesn’t mean you can’t have an element out of place to create emotional contrast, but it has to make sense to the viewer.
+If you have a photo of a beach volleyball game with many young, fit players, it will look strange if there’s a killer clown on one of the teams.